3. Introduction

 workers on the same machine from which this R script was launched

-appears twice) as well as two workers on a machine
+(localhost appears twice) as well as two workers on a machine

-and two more on node2
+named node1 and two more on node2.

 Ultimately, PSOCK works well in small-scale computing environments where